Gibraltar

-Gibraltar (/dʒɪˈbrɔːltər/ jih-BRAWL-tər, [xiβɾalˈtaɾ]) is a British Overseas Territory and city located at the southern tip of the Iberian Peninsula.
-It has an area of 6.8 km2 and is bordered to the north by Spain.
-The landscape is dominated by the Rock of Gibraltar, at the foot of which is a densely populated town area, home to over 32,000 people, primarily Gibraltarians.
+Gibraltar (/dʒɪˈbrɔːltər/ jih-BRAWL-tər, [xiβɾalˈtaɾ]) is a British Overseas Territory and city located at the southern tip of the Iberian Peninsula, on the Bay of Gibraltar, near the exit of the Mediterranean Sea into the Atlantic Ocean (Strait of Gibraltar).
+It has an area of 6.8 km2 and is bordered to the north by Spain (Campo de Gibraltar).
+The landscape is dominated by the Rock of Gibraltar, at the foot of which is a densely populated town area.
+Gibraltar is home to around 34,000 people, primarily Gibraltarians.